mpalmer/giddyup/README.md

 is executed.
 If, on the other hand, there is a directory named after the hook, then all executable files in that directory are executed, in the lexical order of the names of the files.

+Each hook script is run as a separate process, and as such cannot effect the environment or working directory of giddyup itself or any other hook script.

 ## Hook environment